 The documentary feature film traditionally constitutes the center piece of the Kassel Dokfest.
-55 films were presented during last year's festival (2015) in the cinemas “Gloria” and “Filmladen”.
+57 films will be presented during this year's festival in the cinemas “Gloria” and “Filmladen”.
 This section shows documentary films with a total running time of more than 65 minutes; one focus lies on film productions from German-speaking regions.

 A viewing committee, consisting of five people with different professional backgrounds (since 2009), is responsible for the selection of this section.
 Next to their interest in the political and cultural happenings of the world and their curiosity towards courageous and unconventional (life) stories, this group of four is unified in a cinematic obsession for documentary film in all its topical and aesthetic forms as well as their pleasure in passionate discussion about the best documentary films for the Kassel film festival.

 Every year the committee members take part in several national and international film festivals and other meetings of the film industry.
 Here the aim is to get an overview of the newest productions and foster contacts with filmmakers, before the main viewing process of the yearly submissions starts in the late summer months.

 Obviously, the selection is only able to show a part of the increasing abundance of documentary work every year, trying to none-the-less cover a broad spectrum of topics and forms and reaching an equally broad audience during the festival days.